Max Volmer: Return to Germany

 In March 1955, Volmer returned to East Germany.
 He received the Soviet Union's national prize, first class, Hervorragender Wissenschaftler des Volkes (Outstanding Scientist of the People).
 On 1 May 1955, he became an ordinarius professor at the Humboldt University of Berlin.
 On 10 November 1955, became a member of the Wissenschaftlichen Rates für die friedliche Anwendung der Atomenergie of the Council of Ministers of the German Democratic Republic (GDR).
 From 8 December 1955 to 1959, he became president of the German Academy of Sciences, after which he was vice-president until 1961.
 From 27 August 1957, he became an initial member of the Forschungsrat of the GDR.

-At the Technical University of Berlin, where Volmer worked for so many years, the Max Volmer Laboratory for Biophysical Chemistry was named in his honor.
+At Technische Universität Berlin, where Volmer worked for so many years, the Max Volmer Laboratory for Biophysical Chemistry was named in his honor.
 Also in Volmer's honor, a street was named Volmerstrasse in Berlin-Adlershof, Potsdam, and Hilden.